whalebone/wb-docs/en/local_resolver.rst

 .. image:: ./img/upgrade.png
    :align: center

-Upon clicking on the ``Upgrade`` icon, the respective menu is selected and important information about the new release are provided.
+Upon clicking on the ``Upgrade`` icon, the respective menu is selected and important information about the new release is provided.

 .. image:: ./img/upgrade-2.png
    :align: center

 From this menu, the upgrade of the resolver can be initiated.

-In case the installation of the new version does not yield the expected outcome, a Rollback to the previous version is possible anytime:
+In case the installation of the new version does not yield the expected outcome, a Rollback to the previous version is possible anytime in the **Rollback** tab:

 .. image:: ./img/rollback.png
    :align: center